A female nurse has now been banned from working at the Aintree University Hospital.

 Over time, the relationship faded and the patient told the panel that Ali was becoming controlling in their relationship.

-In April 2016, a month wherein the two have broken up already, the patient was supposed to be going home early as he finished his dialysis earlier than schedule, however, Ali refused to assist the patient.
+In April 2016, a month wherein the two have broken up already, the patient was supposed to be going home early as he finished his dialysis earlier than scheduled, however, Ali refused to assist the patient.
 The patient was left in a locked up ward and was said to have felt ‘imprisoned’.

-The panel said, “In the panel’s judgement, your actions represented a blatant disregard for Patient A’s care and you chose to go on a break rather than assisting him in leaving the unit.
+The panel said, “In the panel’s judgment, your actions represented a blatant disregard for Patient A’s care and you chose to go on a break rather than assisting him in leaving the unit.
 It was Patient A’s evidence that when he told you that he intended to make a complaint about the way in which you had behaved you told him to ‘bring it on’.”